Faith — What Is It and Where Does It Come From? —

 be perfectly consistent with other Scriptures to interpret this as meaning that grace AND

-faith are not of ourselves, but the
+faith are not of ourselves, but rather,

 We should note that prior to Pentecost, Jesus was always remarking to His apostles about their lack of faith.
 They just didn't get it.